-A pineapple express, also known as an atmospheric river, is a term for a narrow corridor of concentrated moisture in the upper atmosphere.
+A pineapple express, also known as an atmospheric river, is a narrow corridor of concentrated moisture in the upper atmosphere.
 The series of storms originates in the Hawaiian Islands, pulls in a significant amount of moisture from the Pacific Ocean and takes aim at the West Coast.

 Central areas of California have already been hit hard, receiving 3 to 8 inches of rain in a day in many places, according to CNN meteorologist Haley Brink.

 The San Francisco area broke a daily record for rainfall Wednesday with 2.13 inches, Brink said.

 A school bus got stuck in floodwaters Wednesday in Petaluma, about 40 miles north of San Francisco, according to CNN affiliate KGO.
 The station reported that two high schoolers driving in their pickups stopped to help get a student with special needs off the bus.